 Recourse to global grants is still quite limited.
 This may be due to the fact that this is a new type of assistance whose advantages are not yet fully appreciated and also to the fact that a decentralization of management in favour of an intermediate body is meeting with some administrative resistance due to the internal organization of some Member States.

 1.3.
-Preparation and approval of the forms of assistance and approval of the forms of assistance and approval of the funds in terms of commitments, the main feature of 1989 was the concomitant application of different sets of rules.
+Preparation and approval of the forms of assistance

+If one looks at the activity of the Funds in terms of commitments, the main feature of 1989 was the concomitant application of different sets of rules.